yuan31liu/knowledgebase/user/pages/01.home/methodology/10.a model of life/item.en.md

 ---
-title: 'A model of life'
+title: 'An input-output model of life'
 taxonomy:
     category:
         - methodology